-The Brown Model of ADD/ADHD
+The Brown Model of ADHD.

 From more than 25 years of clinical interviews and research with children, adolescents and adults who have ADD/ADHD, Dr. Brown has developed an expanded model to describe the complex cognitive functions impaired in ADD/ADHD.
 This model describes executive functions, the cognitive management system of the human brain.